dipu0/Address-Book-firebase-Android-Java-Application/README.md

 ## Address-Book

-A single page android java application that uses SQLite to store data and image of user.
-CRUD(Create, Read, Update and Delete) implementation of sqlite
+A single page android java application that uses Firebase to store data and image of user.
+CRUD(Create, Read, Update and Delete) implementation of Firebase.

 ## Features